 A. Your Right to Request Limits on Our Use and Disclosure of PHI.
 You may ask that we limit how we use and disclose your PHI.
 We will consider your request but are not legally required to agree to it. lf we agree to your request, we will comply with your limits, except in emergency situations.

-1. You do have the right to restrict disclosures of PHl to a health plan for payment or health care operation purposes (but NOT for treatment purposes) for items or services which you have paid for in full and out-of-pocket.
+1. You do have the right to restrict disclosures of PHI to a health plan for payment for items or services which you have paid for in full not using any payment from the health plan.

 2. If we decide to use PHI for fund-raising purposes, we must inform you of our intent and you have the right to opt out of receiving fund-raising communications.

-3. You have the right to be notified following the breach of your unsecured PHI.
-Our compliance culture is strict and respectful of the need for complete confidentiality.
-No efforts are spared in maintaining the HIPAA mandate of privacy and security for PHI.
+3. You have the right to be notified if there is a breach of your PHI.
+Our compliance culture is strong and respectful of the need for appropriate confidentiality.
+We use our best efforts to comply with the HIPAA mandate of privacy and security for PHI.

 B. Your Right to Choose How We Send PHI to You.
 You may ask that we send information to you at a different address (for example, to your work address rather than your home address) or by different means (for example, by mail instead of telephone).
 We will agree to your request, as long as we can easily provide the information in the way you request.